 One of the best things about these events is that you can essentially double your audience.
 If your guest bartender comes from a well-established restaurant, they can bring that customer base through your doors.
 While it may not be realistic to expect a doubling of your profits overnight, picking the right guest bartender can massively increase your exposure.

 Although cost calculating drinks is never fun, it is important, so take some time to review your guest bartender’s menu before the event.
 Carefully go through each drink to ensure that they are producing (if not maximizing) per-drink profit.
 Creative expression is important, but if your bartender’s drinks aren’t making money, they simply aren’t viable.

-From a practical point of view, inviting a guest bartender is inherently difficult.
+From a practical point of view, inviting a guest bartender can be tricky.
 It can take days, weeks, or months for regular bartenders to get trained and your guest bartender simply doesn’t have this kind of time.
 Even a single training night for a guest bartender is likely unrealistic.
 The best you can do is probably a few hours worth of training before the event begins.

-We suggest scheduling your top-performing bartending staff to support your guest bartender.
-Encourage them to have some patience and work in support of the guest.
+We suggest scheduling your top-performing bartending staff to support your guest bartender and encourage them to have some patience.
 After all, the increased business that comes from a special event will also result in increased tips for staff.

-Without proper marketing, putting on any type of event is almost pointless.
+Without proper marketing, your event could miss out on some key customer exposure.
 You should begin spreading the word about your guest bartender at least a week in advance.
 This will give you ample time to announce the event via social media and in-person advertising.